edennis/mars_rovers/README.md

 # Mars Rovers

+This is an implementation of the mars rovers kata in Elixir which serves as a testing ground for teaching myself the language.
+I've come up with several iterations to familiarize myself with various libraries and frameworks:

+- [x] Solve the problem using only modules, functions and data.
+- [ ] Setup `mix`; create a CLI (file IO) and test with `ExUnit`
+- [ ] OTP: Design a concurrent solution that has rovers running in parallel
+- [ ] Phoenix: Visualization in a single-page app using Channels for live updates.

+## Description

 A squad of robotic rovers are to be landed by NASA on a plateau on Mars.
 This plateau, which is curiously rectangular, must be navigated by the rovers so that their on-board cameras can get a complete